Paqrat76/ts-fhir-datamodels/packages/base-docs/sub-docs/data-model-usage.md

 To use a FHIR primitive, use the PrimitiveType (e.g., `StringType`, `CodeType`, etc.).

 The list of supported `value[x]` open data types are specific to each FHIR release (e.g., R4, R5, etc.).
-Therefore, the generated complex data models include a FHIR release specific subclass of the core `Extension` class that contains additional type-specific "has" and "getter" convenience methods for each of the supported data types.
+Therefore, the generated complex data models include a FHIR release-specific subclass of the core `Extension` class that contains additional type-specific "has" and "getter" convenience methods for each of the supported data types.
-The "hasValue{datatype}()" (e.g., `hasValueCoding()`, etc.) returns `true` if the extension has a value of the specified data type, otherwise `false`.
+The "hasValue{datatype}()" (e.g., `hasValueCoding()`, etc.) returns `true` if the extension has a value of the specified data type, otherwise `false` (i.e., either `undefined` or is not an instance of the specified data type).
 The "getValue{datatype}()" (e.g., `getValueCoding()`, etc.) returns the value of the specified data type if the extension has a value of that specified data type, otherwise throws a `InvalidTypeError`.
 If the `Extension.value` is undefined, the "getValue{datatype}()" returns `undefined`.
+Keep in mind that the `getValue()` method always returns the `Extension.value` property which is an instance of the `DataType` subclass.

 Since the core `Extension` class does not have the open data type convenience methods, to execute these convenience methods, the core `Extension` must be cast to the data model package's `Extension`.